Platte River Wealth Advisors LLC Sells 2,230 Shares of iShares National Muni Bond ETF (NYSEARCA:MUB)

-Platte River Wealth Advisors LLC cut its holdings in shares of iShares National Muni Bond ETF (NYSEARCA:MUB – Get Rating) by 4.1% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 52,343 shares of the exchange traded fund’s stock after selling 2,230 shares during the quarter. iShares National Muni Bond ETF makes up 2.1% of Platte River Wealth Advisors LLC’s investment portfolio, making the stock its 14th largest holding.
+Platte River Wealth Advisors LLC lessened its holdings in shares of iShares National Muni Bond ETF (NYSEARCA:MUB – Get Rating) by 4.1% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 52,343 shares of the exchange traded fund’s stock after selling 2,230 shares during the quarter. iShares National Muni Bond ETF comprises 2.1% of Platte River Wealth Advisors LLC’s investment portfolio, making the stock its 14th largest position.
 Platte River Wealth Advisors LLC’s holdings in iShares National Muni Bond ETF were worth $5,739,000 as of its most recent SEC filing.

-Other institutional investors have also made changes to their positions in the company.
-Northwest Investment Counselors LLC purchased a new stake in shares of iShares National Muni Bond ETF during the 4th quarter valued at $27,000.
-Elmwood Wealth Management Inc. purchased a new stake in iShares National Muni Bond ETF in the 4th quarter worth about $36,000.
-City State Bank purchased a new position in iShares National Muni Bond ETF during the 4th quarter valued at about $37,000.
-Concorde Financial Corp purchased a new position in iShares National Muni Bond ETF during the 4th quarter valued at about $41,000.
-Finally, Steward Financial Group LLC purchased a new position in iShares National Muni Bond ETF during the 4th quarter valued at about $43,000.
+Several other institutional investors and hedge funds have also modified their holdings of MUB.
+Envestnet Asset Management Inc. boosted its position in shares of iShares National Muni Bond ETF by 12.8% during the 4th quarter.
+Envestnet Asset Management Inc. now owns 10,280,252 shares of the exchange traded fund’s stock valued at $1,195,388,000 after acquiring an additional 1,164,939 shares during the last quarter.
+Betterment LLC boosted its position in shares of iShares National Muni Bond ETF by 6.3% during the 4th quarter.
+Betterment LLC now owns 10,461,577 shares of the exchange traded fund’s stock valued at $1,216,472,000 after acquiring an additional 617,023 shares during the last quarter.
+Bank of America Corp DE boosted its position in shares of iShares National Muni Bond ETF by 3.6% during the 4th quarter.
+Bank of America Corp DE now owns 16,212,932 shares of the exchange traded fund’s stock valued at $1,885,239,000 after acquiring an additional 567,169 shares during the last quarter.
+Sequoia Financial Advisors LLC boosted its position in shares of iShares National Muni Bond ETF by 230.0% during the 4th quarter.
+Sequoia Financial Advisors LLC now owns 723,624 shares of the exchange traded fund’s stock valued at $84,143,000 after acquiring an additional 504,363 shares during the last quarter.
+Finally, Sei Investments Co. boosted its position in shares of iShares National Muni Bond ETF by 8.0% during the 4th quarter.
+Sei Investments Co. now owns 5,989,400 shares of the exchange traded fund’s stock valued at $696,424,000 after acquiring an additional 444,154 shares during the last quarter.

 iShares National AMT-Free Muni Bond ETF (the Fund), formerly iShares S&P National AMT-Free Municipal Bond Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P National AMT-Free Municipal Bond Index (the Index).